Since 2017 Kalaurie has been creating modern heirlooms designed and crafted to be treasured for a lifetime.

 Kalaurie believes clothing should last a lifetime and it's important to us that you create a long-term love affair with your clothing, which transcends trend and season.
 From design to finish, quality and timelessness is considered to create a long lasting functional garment.

 When you invest in one of Kalaurie's pieces, you are collecting something, which is well-made, thoughtful and intimate.

 To ensure your beloved Kalaurie piece lasts a lifetime, we offer repairs.
 Learn about our repair services visit here.

 As part of our commitment to sustainability, collections feature premium dead-stock/surplus fabrics and trims whenever possible.
 These fabrics and trims are no longer desirable to other brands and factories for a number of reasons including overstocking, no longer "in-season", unwanted colour or relevant to future collections.
 By using these materials on our collections we are saving them from landfill or destruction.

 Reducing waste is a core value at Kalaurie and we are passionate about repurposing something considered undesirable and giving it a new beauty and meaningful life.

 When sourcing we have a passionate focus on fabrics which are made from renewable resources and that are biodegradable.
-This includes wool, cotton, linen, silk, and cellulose fibres such as viscose, rayon, cupro and tencel.
+This includes wool, cotton, linen, silk, and man-made cellulose fibres such as viscose, rayon, cupro and tencel.

 A new way

 Kalaurie does not work on a traditional retail or wholesaling model.
 This allows us the freedom of not adhering to traditional seasonal collection schedules and we can offer our pieces directly to you without excessive mark-ups.

 Instead we present a series of trans-seasonal capsule collections, which never go on sale.
 You can be assured that once you’ve invested in one of our pieces, it won’t be on sale in the following months.
 Trends are abandoned and designs run year after year until the fabric runs out.
-This is to encourage a new kind of conscious and responsible consumption of fashion and not to devalue the craftsmanship gone into the creation of each piece.
+This is to encourage a new kind of conscious, responsible consumption of fashion and not to devalue the craftsmanship gone into the creation of each piece.